Framework

 Where Enduring Capital Breaks Down

-• Relationships: Networks optimized for access rather than trust
+Networks optimized for access rather than trust.

-• Identity: Fragmentation between values, incentives, and behavior
+Fragmentation between values, incentives, and behavior.

-• Time: Chronic overload that eliminates recovery and reflection
+Chronic overload that eliminates recovery and reflection.

 Enduring Capital vs. Accumulation

-Enduring Capital focuses on what remains.
+Accumulation measures gain.
+Enduring Capital measures what remains.

 Accumulation can increase exposure.
+Enduring Capital increases resilience.

 In many cases, aggressive accumulation undermines endurance by introducing fragility, dependency, or exhaustion.
-Enduring Capital grows more slowly—but it compounds across time, context, and transition.
+Enduring Capital grows more slowly — but it compounds across time, context, and transition.

 How This Framework Is Used